therealnicoroshi/modlist/README.md

 ***

-### ❗ If you have changed default key mapping and are updating save the file in the mo2/Stock Game folder called ControlMap_Custom.txt before updating.
+#### ❗ If you have changed default key mapping and are updating save the file in the mo2/Stock Game folder called ControlMap_Custom.txt BEFORE updating.
 Drop this file into the updated mod list in the Stock game folder and let it overwrite to save your key mapping changes after update. ❗

+#### ❗After updating the list you will need to re-install the generated VRAMr folder Called: "DragNDropThisFolderIntoModManager" between Texgen_Output and Dyndolod_Output in MO2 '94.
+LOD Generation Output'❗

-### Unless noted otherwise in the change log all Updates will be Save Safe
+#### Unless noted otherwise in the change log all Updates will be Save Safe

 #### Updating should be as simple as downloading the latest 'The Nico Experience' from Wabbajack, and running it with the same MO2 and Downloads install paths as your existing installation making sure to check the 'overwrite installation' box in the bottom right corner.